 About the SFU Bill Reid Collection

 The Bill Reid Gallery is home to the Simon Fraser University Bill Reid Collection.
 In 2011, the Bill Reid Foundation gifted its entire collection of Northwest Coast art to SFU.
 The collection currently consists of 161 works, in a variety of media from jewelry to prints and sculptures, and includes 118 works by Bill Reid.
 For more information, click here.

-Over the course of the summer the collection's substantial holdings of Jack Shadbolt's works went through the process of digitization for online accessibility.
+In 2017, the collection's substantial holdings of over 200 Jack Shadbolt works went through the process of digitization for online accessibility as a result of a BC History Digitization grant from UBC's Irving K. Barber Learning Centre.
 SFU Galleries has held the copyright for the Shadbolt Estate since 2011.
-Many of Shadbolt's paintings draw from social and political conflicts that have taken place in BC, such as the imposition of colonial power on First Nations and the environment.
+Many of Shadbolt's works draw from social and political conflicts that have taken place in BC, such as the imposition of colonial power on First Nations and the environment.

 Now SFU Galleries is in the process of obtaining images and permissions for the rest of the collection.